IBM-Cloud/bluechatter/README.md

 ### Docker

-Bluechatter can be run inside a Docker container locally or in the IBM Containers Service in Bluemix.
+BlueChatter can be run inside a Docker container locally or in the IBM Containers Service in Bluemix.

 #### Running In A Docker Container Locally